skalenetwork/skale-consensus/docs/block_signature_verification.md

 ## Block proposal EcdsaProposerSignature

-Each consensus block proposal includes EcdsaProposerSignature object.
+Each consensus block proposal includes $EcdsaProposerSignature$ object.

 EcdsaProposerSignature is a signature of the proposal using the ECDSA private key of the node that made the proposal.